keelyb/java-heap/README.md

 ~~~

 # Command Line Inspector
--When making changes to the command line options or when upgrading the JDK, the developers should validate each for correctness.
+- When making changes to the command line options or when upgrading the JDK, the developers should validate each for correctness.
 Here is a handy online tool to validate: https://jacoline.dev/inspect

 # REFERENCE
 - Oracle G1